devshelpdevs/DevsHelpDevs/user-specification.md

 * Contact: Page with contact information.
 Possibly with a global chat window that can be monitored by all staff members.

-## Application Page of the applicant
+## Details Page of the Application

 ### Images